nasa/cumulus/docs/ingest_design.md

   * This makes it easy to save the step function in configuration management solutions.
   * We can build simple interfaces on top of the flexibility provided here if

-#### Scheduler
+### Workflow Scheduler

 The scheduler is responsible for initiating the start of a step function and passing in the relevant data for a collection.
 This is currently configured as an interval for each collection.
+The Scheduler service creates the initial event by combining the collection configuration with the AWS execution context provided by its CloudFormation template.

-#### Tasks
+### Tasks

 A workflow is composed of tasks.
 Each task is responsible for performing a discrete step of the ingest process.
 These can be activities like: